preble/libpinproc/README.markdown

 #### Building in Windows with MinGW/CMake

-Download and install [ftd2xx for Windows](http://www.ftdichip.com/Drivers/D2XX.htm).
-It's recommended to use the [setup executable](http://www.ftdichip.com/Drivers/CDM/CDM%202.04.16.exe) for the driver install and the [zip file](http://www.ftdichip.com/Drivers/CDM/CDM%202.04.16%20WHQL%20Certified.zip) for the build source/dlls.
+Download and unzip [ftd2xx for Windows zip file](http://www.ftdichip.com/Drivers/D2XX.htm).
+Plug in a powered-up P-ROC and point the driver install wizard to the unzipped driver.
+Note, this is a two-step process.
+It will ask you to install a driver twice (once for USB and again for the FTDI specific stuff).

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html).